Enderas/RepData_PeerAssessment1/PA1_template.md

 ###2.
 Report the mean and median total number of steps taken per day

-The mean of total steps by day is `r meanTotalSteps`.
+The mean of total steps by day is 1.0766189\times 10^{4}.

-The median of total steps by day is `r medianTotalSteps`.
+The median of total steps by day is 10765.